Insights on the current semi-leptonic $B$-decay discrepancies -- and how $B_s \to \mu^+ \mu^- \gamma$ can help

 For the purpose of the present study we thus mostly need realistic central values for the vector and axial $B_s \to \gamma$ form factors, and we adopt the recent parametrization proposed in Ref.~\cite{Guadagnoli:2023zym}.
 In that work, the contributions from tensor and axial-tensor form factors were found to be negligible within the still large uncertainty on the vector and axial-vector form factors obtained in the same work.
 However, in the present case the vector and axial form-factor uncertainty is assumed to be below 5\%, as already discussed, and the choice of tensor form factors does have an impact, as can be seen in \reffig{fig:BR-FTVA}.
 For example, one may compare the parameterization in Ref.~\cite{Kozachuk:2017mdk} with setting $\FTVA=0$, which means assuming a 100\% uncertainty.
 The difference between the two choices induces a difference in the BR prediction of the {\em same order} as the NP shift one wants to access.

 In short, a first-principle evaluation of the tensor form factors will also be required.
-But importantly, a limited accuracy, of the order 20\%, will be sufficient in this case, given the subdominant nature of these contributions.
-In fact, a 20\% error on tensor form factors, which appear in contributions whose overall nominal size does not exceed about 25\% of those induced by vector or axial form factors, is sufficient to control tensor contributions with an overall theory uncertainty of about 5\%, which is already below the size of the expected NP shift and the assumed uncertainty on the (axial-)vector form factors.
-The final considered uncertainties for the vector and tensor form factors is shown in \reffig{fig:FTVA}.
+But importantly, a limited accuracy, of the order 20\%, will be {\em sufficient} in this case, given the subdominant nature of these contributions.
+In fact, a 20\% error on tensor form factors, which appear in contributions whose overall nominal size does not exceed about 25\% of those induced by vector or axial form factors, is sufficient to control tensor contributions with an overall theory uncertainty of about 5\%, which is already below the size of the expected NP shift and the assumed uncertainty on the vector and axial form factors.
+The final uncertainties we assume for the form factors are shown in \reffig{fig:FTVA}.

 As concerns the short-distance side of the tensor contributions, we vary $\delta C_7$ in the $1\sigma$ interval identified from the complex fit of \reffig{fig:complex-WC-fit}.
 We do not pursue a sensitivity study to possible NP contributions to $C_7$, in particular because \Bsmmy at high $q^2$ is vastly more sensitive to $\delta C_{9,10}^{(\mu)}$.
 Sensitivity to $C_7$, whose SM value is much smaller than the $C_{9,10}^{(\mu)}$ counterparts, requires to be close to the {\em lower} $q^2$ endpoint.
 Also, sensitivity to $C_7$ occurs through terms $\propto {\rm Re}(C_7 \, C_{9,10}^{(\mu)*})$ and is thus only linear.
 Indeed, the complex NP shift to $C_7$ shown in \reffig{fig:complex-WC-fit} is too small to be resolved.